1KBlockID/android-blockidsdk/README.md

 ## Change Logs

+### v1.10.00
+-  Just a version bump-up to aligned releases

 ### v1.9.90
 -  The legacy scanners have been substituted with a new web based ID proofing experience
 -  Introduced FIDO2 Pin Management functionality